elastic/ecs-logging-nodejs/loggers/morgan/README.md

-In combination with the [filebeat](https://www.elastic.co/products/beats/filebeat) shipper, you can send your logs directly to Elasticsearch and leverage [Kibana's Logs UI](https://www.elastic.co/guide/en/infrastructure/guide/current/logs-ui-overview.html) to inspect all logs in one single place
+In combination with the [filebeat](https://www.elastic.co/products/beats/filebeat) shipper, you can send your logs directly to Elasticsearch and leverage [Kibana's Logs UI](https://www.elastic.co/guide/en/infrastructure/guide/current/logs-ui-overview.html) to inspect all logs in one single place.

 ---